Xcel Energy has accelerated its energy engine in utility markets

 provider and owns the fourth-largest transmission system.
 In

-addition, Xcel operates more than 20 hydroelectric power plants in
+addition, Xcel operates 26 hydroelectric power plants in Colorado,

 Sales and Marketing